 Our review is designed to help you maximize your score on the Psychiatry Exam.
-StatPearls questions and articles are linked directly to American Board of Psychiatry and Neurology® and Osteopathic Board of Neurology and Psychiatry® content outlines.
+StatPearls questions and articles are based on our experts review of the American Board of Psychiatry and Neurology® and Osteopathic Board of Neurology and Psychiatry® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Psychiatry Exam.

 Achieve top scores

 The StatPearls psychiatry prep questions, psychiatry review questions, and psychiatry test questions will help you achieve a top score on the Psychiatrist Board Certification Examination.
 414 authors and 12 editors have contributed to the development of the Psychiatry Exam content, which is continuously refined and updated to improve your learning experience.

 Psychiatry Exam Overview

 How many hours is the Psychiatry Exam?

 The Psychiatry Exam is 9.5 hours.

 What topics are covered on the Psychiatry Exam?